 Specialty Veterinary Services in Newtown

-We offer advanced veterinary services by board-certified veterinary specialists in a wide range of specialties, from internal medicine and surgeries to cardiology, oncology, and ophthalmology.
+We offer advanced veterinary services by board-certified veterinary specialists in a wide range of specialties, from internal medicine and surgeries to oncology and ophthalmology.

 Quality, Compassion, Knowledge & Service

 Newtown Veterinary Specialists is a full-service animal hospital that provides comprehensive emergency and specialty services for cats and dogs in Newtown and surrounding areas 24 hours a day, 7 days a week.
 From surgery and emergency care to ophthalmology and internal medicine, our highly trained vets are here to help your pet achieve optimal health.

 Newtown Veterinary Specialists is a full-service animal hospital that provides cats and dogs in Newtown, Fairfield County, Hartford County, Litchfield County, and surrounding areas with comprehensive veterinary services.

 From emergency care and surgery to ophthalmology and advanced cancer care, our diverse range of specialty service offerings can meet all of your furry companion's needs when they need it most, 24 hours a day 365 days a year.

 We care for Newtown’s companion animals and have established a reputation over the years for professional, quality, and advanced veterinary care with a friendly touch.